|

 New American Pathways’ 2022-2023 “Civic Pathways”

 Application for this leadership development program is now open.
 This eight-month program, co-hosted by the UGA Fanning Institute for Leadership, is designed for emerging refugee and immigrant leaders interested in public service and engaging in advocacy, community organizing, and voter engagement as channels of empowerment for themselves and their community.
 The cohort will meet from September 2022-April 2023.
 Graduates will receive a $1,000 stipend upon completing the program.
 Apply online by May 6.
 For more information, or to recommend someone for the program, contact Ashley Coleman.
-For information on how to be a Civic Pathways program sponsor, contact Nancy Gaddy
+For information on how to be a Civic Pathways program sponsor, contact Nancy Gaddy.

-Saturday, April 30 and Wednesday, May 4, McDonough Plaza (across from ESC)
+The Mandala of Avalokiteshvara Saturday, April 30 and Wednesday, May 4, McDonough Plaza (across from ESC)

 The Center for Contemplative Science and Compassion-Based Ethics, in conjunction with our founding partner, Drepung Loseling Monastery, would like to announce a special virtual event.
 Beginning on Saturday, April 30 through Wednesday, May 4, monks from the 600-year-old Drepung Loseling Monastery will construct a mandala of the Buddha Avalokiteshvara with millions of grains of colored sand.